wonjin94/Discord_Bot/README.md

 # Discord_Bot

-Bot commands are called by using !command.
+Bot commands are called by using !command.<br/>
 Some commands are no longer in use (outdated but still functional) or has been updated with more functionality.

-up to date commands :
+up to date commands :<br/>

-1. !havenss
+1. !havenss<br/>
-    input - screenshot of the quest
+    input - screenshot of the quest<br/>
-    output - quest difficulties + quest location marked on a map
+    output - quest difficulties + quest location marked on a map<br/>

-2. !havenmap -
+2. !havenmap -<br/>
-    input - abbreviation of quests
+    input - abbreviation of quests<br/>
         format : !havenmap quest1 quest2... (the number of quest names does not matter)

             quest abbreviation has 2 parts